PRP Injection Therapy in Greenwood Village

 Not All PRP is the Same!

-To ensure the maximum possible benefits of PRP therapy, we have partnered with Harvest® Technologies to utilize their Platelet Concentrate System, which consistently delivers the highest yield of platelets compared alongside competing systems.
+To ensure the maximum possible benefits of PRP therapy, we have partnered with Regenerative Labs USA to utilize their Platelet Concentrate System, which consistently delivers the highest yield of platelets compared alongside competing systems.

-As the data below demonstrates, the extraction system developed by Harvest Technologies is far superior to other leading concentrate systems, yielding higher numbers of platelets from the patient’s blood—which means faster and more complete healing.
+As the data below demonstrates, the extraction system developed by Regenerative Labs, USA is far superior to other leading concentrate systems, yielding higher numbers of platelets from the patient’s blood—which means faster and more complete healing.

-This is why we have partnered with Harvest®—we are committed to providing the very best for our patients, and by maximizing the number of platelets delivered to the affected area the potential for healing and relief through PRP therapy is greatly increased.
+This is why we have partnered with Regenerative Labs, USA—we are committed to providing the very best for our patients, and by maximizing the number of platelets delivered to the affected area the potential for healing and relief through PRP therapy is greatly increased.

 You may not be a suitable candidate if you have any of the following: